benmiller314/cdm2021spring/resources.md

 ## File Compression

 If you're having trouble uploading large files to GitHub or through email, you can try <em>compressing</em> the files.
 But while most computers come with built-in compression algorithms, they tend not to be very good.
 Luckily, there are several excellent and free applications that will happily shrink your file sizes.
-Here are some 2017 roundups:
+Here are some recent roundups:

 * For any file/folder on **Windows:** <a href="http://www.makeuseof.com/tag/the-top-3-file-compression-extraction-softwares/">www.makeuseof.com/tag/the-top-3-file-compression-extraction-softwares/</a>
 * For any file/folder on **Mac:** <a href="https://mac.eltima.com/best-archiver-mac.html">mac.eltima.com/best-archiver-mac.html</a>